How to age gracefully (with Phil)

 But probably his biggest secret of how he remains such a spritely character on our screens every day is how he doesn’t allow himself to get hung up on numbers or what he sees in the mirror.
 In the same interview, he said, “I’m only about twenty-six in my head.”
 He admitted he is somewhat stuck in time and how he tries to let big milestone birthdays, like when he recently turned fifty, slide by unnoticed.

 This can be incredibly difficult if you constantly undergo rituals that are synonymous with ageing — like dying your hair every few days or going to the clinic for routine botox injections.
-But perhaps most impactful of all is having to constantly wear reading glasses.
+Perhaps most impactful of all these rituals is having to be constantly putting on and taking off reading glasses.

 Phillip Schofield on ITV’s This Morning, discussing and presenting a film of his Laser Eye Surgery experience at the London Vision Clinic.

-Stop reminding yourself of ageing and book a Laser Eye Surgery consultation at London Vision Clinic today.
+Roll back the years and stop reminding yourself of ageing by booking your Laser Eye Surgery consultation at London Vision Clinic today.